OskarBienko/Adia_Lab_Market_Prediction_Competition_2023/README.md

 Even after the submission phase, sharing the data is prohibited, thus I uploaded only the notebooks and python files:

 * exploratory_data_analysis.ipynb - Refactored code from the Organizer's file.
+* baseline_modeling.ipynb - Benchmark scores with all features.
 * feature_importance.ipynb - Detailed feature selection approach.
-* baseline_modeling.ipynb - Benchmark scores with all features.
 * modeling.ipynb - Scores with selected features and comparison to baseline scores.
+* submission.py - This python file is based on the template file provided by the Organizer and contains the final solution.